This week’s blog post is something a little bit different!

 I also share five practical steps that you can take to help make it as inviting and easy as possible for your bub to get themselves into the best position for birth.
 Not only that, these exercises and tips are great for relieving lower back pain and discomfort which can be common in those final few weeks.
 There’s also plenty of opportunities for your partner to practice the massage techniques we teach in the Birth Beat modules!

-- Be aware of your posture and how you’re sitting – always be thinking about leaning and tilting your pelvis slightly forward.
+Always be thinking about leaning and tilting your pelvis slightly forward.

-- Rocking – gentle rocking while standing and making slow and steady figure of 8’s with your hips.
+Gentle rocking while standing and making slow and steady figure of 8’s with your hips.

-- Leaning – taking the pressure off your hips and back, leaning over a bench and relaxing your abdominal muscles.
+Taking the pressure off your hips and back, leaning over a bench and relaxing your abdominal muscles.
 This is a great position for your partner to practice their massage techniques on you!

-- Inversions – A safe and gentle way to help create and open space for bub to turn, especially if they’re in the breech position
+A safe and gentle way to help create and open space for bub to turn, especially if they’re in the breech position

-- Walk – make walking part of your daily routine, moving how we’re naturally designed to move will help your baby move into the optimal position for birth.
+Make walking part of your daily routine, moving how we’re naturally designed to move will help your baby move into the optimal position for birth.

 Please remember; always speak to your healthcare provider to check the position of bub and ask them if there are any exercises that you should avoid depending on your unique situation.